 Yes, gambling can be a crime even in markets where the activity has been legalized.
 While legalizing gambling is a great step towards accumulating additional revenue for the state coffers, the incidence of illegal gambling doesn’t stop there.
-Many individuals and often organized crime groups decide to use gambling as the means of laundering money or transfer criminal proceedings.
+Many individuals and often organized crime groups decide to use gambling as a means of laundering money or transferring criminal proceedings.

 In other words, just because gambling is legal in your jurisdiction doesn’t mean that there aren’t people who are systematically trying to break the law by running illicit operations.
 However, this is also when gambling becomes a crime.

-Running illegal gambling venues means that the guilty party is punishable by law and the size and severity of the punishment depends on the level of transgression.
+Running illegal gambling venues means that the guilty party is punishable by law and the size and severity of the punishment depend on the level of transgression.